thinktandem/thinktandem.io/src/content/articles/wordpress-performance-essentials.md

 ##### **DNS**

   * Click the orange cloud (http proxy) on all A and CNAME records.
-  * Also, you should utilize CNAME flattening as well.
+  * You should utilize CNAME flattening as well.
 To do this create a new CNAME record and put www in the name and then @ in the domain name.

 ##### **Crypto**